Spring Car Maintenance Checklist: What to Check as Warmer Weather Hits

 Another cause for the brake service light to go off is worn brake pads.
 As brake pads wear down over time and use, there’s progressively less material available to create friction and slow down the vehicle effectively.
 This reduction in friction material not only compromises the braking performance but also increases stopping distances, potentially putting the driver and passengers at risk.
 Moreover, worn brake pads can lead to increased wear and damage to other critical components of the braking system, such as brake rotors.
 If not replaced promptly, the metal backing of the worn pads can come into direct contact with the rotors, causing grooves, scoring, or even warping.
 This not only compromises braking system efficiency but also leads to costly repairs or replacements of both brake pads and rotors.

-Parking Brake Light
+Why Your Parking Brake Light Is On

 parking brake light

 Forgetting to release the parking brake fully before driving can activate the brake warning light on the dashboard.
 This brake warning sign serves as a crucial reminder to drivers to ensure that the parking brake is fully disengaged to prevent potential damage to the braking system.
 When the parking brake is engaged while driving, it can cause excessive wear on brake components, such as brake pads and rotors, leading to decreased braking performance and potentially costly brake maintenance repairs.
-Therefore, it’s essential for drivers to always double-check that the parking brake is fully released before setting off
+Therefore, it’s essential for drivers to always double-check that the parking brake is fully released before setting off.

 The next most obvious brake warning sign is squeaky brakes.
 Squealing or squeaky brake warning signs show potential issues with the braking system.
 When applying the brakes, if you hear high-pitched noises like squeaking, squealing, or grinding, it often indicates worn brake pads or damaged brake components.
 Brake pads are equipped with wear indicators that produce these noises when the pads are nearing the end of their lifespan.
 Ignoring these sounds can lead to further damage to the brake components, such as scoring or warping of brake rotors, which can escalate repair costs and compromise braking performance.

-Upkeep Regular Maintenance
+Upkeep with Regular Brake Maintenance

 From vibrations and steering issues to illuminated brake warning lights and squeaky brakes, each signal serves as a crucial indicator of potential brake problems within the braking system.
 By promptly addressing these brake warning signs and seeking professional assistance from trusted experts like Kwik Kar, drivers can mitigate the risk of accidents, prevent costly repairs, and uphold the safety of themselves and others on the road.
-Remember, when it comes to brake maintenance, it’s always better to be proactive rather than reactive.
-Not only should you worry about servicing brake problems, but it’s also important to go ahead and get a proper maintenance inspection for any other unknown issues.